it-sd-sqc/sqc-project-tayyy3r/docs/proposal.md

 Items of Interest:
 ------------------

--Glossary of words
+- Glossary of words
--Word
+- Word
--Definition of work
+- Definition of work

 Proposed Layout:
 ----------------